-• Equity instruments
+Equity instruments

-All equity investments in the scope of Ind AS 109 are measured at fair value.
+Any equity investmentsinstrument in the scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS 103 applies are classified as at FVTPL.

-For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
-The Company makes such election on an instrument-byinstrument basis.
-The classification is made on initial recognition and is irrevocable.
+For equity instruments which are classified as FVTPL, all subsequent fair value changes are recognised in the statement of profit and loss.